Connecting Students to Community Causes During COVID-19

 If you prefer to not create a new subgroup for your fair, you can also opt to create an event with multiple shifts to allow your students to sign up for different virtual presentations or info sessions.
 Using a multi-shift event has more limitations but can be a good option for a smaller virtual volunteer fair.

-Don't forget to add your video conferencing link to all events by clicking "Yes" for Virtual/Remote Opportunity.
+Don't forget to add your video conferencing link to all events by clicking "Yes" for Virtual/Remote Opportunity or utilizing our Zoom integration by selecting "Integration" to automatically generate a Zoom link.
+You can learn more about the integration here.

 Step 4: Follow Up